PixelsCamp/talks/2019/from-zero-to-continuous-delivery-in-6-months_joao-malcata.md

 From zero to Continuous Delivery in 6 months
 =========================

-* Speaker   : Joao Malcata
+* Speaker   : João Malcata
-* Available : first day, 9am-7pm, second day, 9am to 7pm
 * Length    : 30 or 45 minutes
 * Language  : English